Chart Color Schemes

 Tuggerah - Kangy Angy is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Tuggerah - Kangy Angy, as evaluated at the 2016 Census, comprised 80.3% houses and 19.7% other dwellings.
-In comparison, Sydney metro had 83.2% houses and 16.7% other dwellings.
-Home ownership in Tuggerah - Kangy Angy was 31.1%, with mortgaged dwellings at 39.4% and rented ones at 29.5%.
-The median monthly mortgage repayment was $1,866, lower than Sydney metro's $1,900.
-Median weekly rent in the area was $425, compared to Sydney metro's $385.
-Nationally, Tuggerah - Kangy Angy's mortgage repayments were higher at $1,866 and rents were substantially above the national figure of $375.
+In Tuggerah-Kangy Angy, as per the latest Census evaluation, 80.3% of dwellings were houses while 19.7% comprised semi-detached homes, apartments and other types.
+This contrasts with Sydney metro's figures of 83.2% houses and 16.7% other dwellings.
+Home ownership in Tuggerah-Kangy Angy stood at 31.1%, with mortgaged properties at 39.4% and rented dwellings at 29.5%.
+The median monthly mortgage repayment was $1,866, lower than Sydney metro's average of $1,900.
+Weekly rent in Tuggerah-Kangy Angy was $425, compared to Sydney metro's $385.
+Nationally, Tuggerah-Kangy Angy's mortgage repayments were higher at $1,866 versus the Australian average of $1,863, and rents were substantially higher at $425 compared to Australia's figure of $375.

 Frequently Asked Questions - Housing